Running in Docker¶

 docker run digitalasset/canton.

-For example, to run our example simple topology:
+For example, to run with our simple topology configuration in interactive console mode:

 --rm option ensures that the container is removed when the canton process exits.